pmcgrath/eatr/readme.md

 # Purpose
-This contains a simple kubernetes controller that renews AWS ECR authorization token [image pull secrets](https://kubernetes.io/docs/concepts/containers/images/) periodically, it also needs to cater for newly created namespaces
+This contains a simple kubernetes controller that renews AWS ECR authorization token [image pull secrets](https://kubernetes.io/docs/concepts/containers/images/) periodically, it also needs to cater for newly created namespaces or updated namespaces

 This is specifically for a kubernetes cluster not running on EC2 instances, but where we need to pull images from multiple AWS ECRs

-Current implementation creates image pull secrets in each namespace that have labels that matche an ECR DNS
+Current implementation creates image pull secrets in each namespace that are labeled with a key that matches a ECR DNS, this allows for using multiple ECR registries

+Will need to create an AWS credential secret in the ci-cd namespace for each ECR registry that we need to pull images from

 # Hot it works
 ## Preparation
+- See k8s/readme.md
 - Create an AWS user that has permission to read from an AWS account registry (ecr-puller in our case)
 - Create a k8s namespace (ci-cd in our case)
-- Create a secrets in the ci-cd namespace which will be used to renew the ECR authorization tokens (This is for the AWS IAM user that has permissions to pull all images from our AWS account registies)
+- Create secrets in the ci-cd namespace which will be used to renew the ECR authorization tokens (This is for the AWS IAM user that has permissions to pull all images from our AWS account registies)
 - Create a k8s service account, cluster role and cluster role binding for our deployment
 - Build a docker image and push to docker hub (Nothing sensitive in the image)

 ## Run ECR authorization token renewer instance
-- Run a deployment with this app as a single instance pod
+- Run a deployment with this app as a single instance pod, see k8s/readme.md

-## How it works
+## How the controller works
 - It uses a namespace informer to react to new or updated cluster namespaces
-- Initially the informer raised an add event for each of the existing cluster namespaces
+- Initially the informer raises an add event for each of the existing cluster namespaces
-- It will try to create image pull secrets for namesapces that have labels that match a ECR DNS, if an equivalent AWS ECR credntial secret exists in the host namesapce (ci-cd)
+- It will try to create image pull secrets for namespaces that have labels that match a ECR DNS, if an equivalent AWS ECR credential secret exists in the host namesapce (ci-cd)
-- It periodically renews the image pull secrets for all the cluster namesapaces
+- It periodically renews the image pull secrets for all the cluster namespaces, this addresses the 12 hour ECR expiry
 - It reacts to any newly added or updated cluster namespaces creating new image pull secrets if appropriate labels are found
-	- Currently recreates all the cluster namespace image pull secrets as we do not expect namespaces to be modified very often
+	- Currently recreates all the cluster namespace image pull secrets as we do not expect namespaces to be modified very often, so lets keep it simple